tawneeh/programming-language-suggester/README.md

 ## Description

-This webpage attemptes to conduct a small quiz of five questions to return a result with the programming language that the user should learn.
+This webpage conducts a short quiz of five questions to return a result with the programming language that the user should learn.

 ## Setup and Installation Instructions